We've independently reviewed this article to make sure it's as accurate as we can make it.

 Is A Leaking Air Conditioner Dangerous?

-If water is all that’s leaking from your air conditioner, it’s most likely not dangerous.
+If water is all that’s leaking from your air conditioner, it’s not dangerous.
 Most of the time, leaking water is a result of a blockage or dirt buildup in the AC unit.
 While this isn’t dangerous, it’s a hassle and could be an expensive repair.

 Some signs that your AC is leaking refrigerant: